SaltyyCode/Jeux-en-c/README.md

 Available Games :
 - TicTacToe: A classic replica of the TicTacToe game (also known as Noughts and Crosses), with an additional feature to enable playing against the computer.

 - Snake: Currently under development, this replica of the Snake game, done in collaboration with @LudecielDev.
-Stay tuned for updates and the official release.
+Stay tuned for updates.

 Technologies :
 The games are entirely developed in C, leveraging its speed and simplicity to create efficient and accessible games.